Hair hacks for men

 Always use conditioner

-“It’s also a myth that men don’t need conditioner, or that the hair is too short to need it, or that it’s just a ‘girl thing’ – it’s not.
-Think of your hair as having tiles on a roof - the shampoo opens the cuticles (or, lifts up the ‘roof tiles’), then penetrates the hair to clean it.
-If you don’t use conditioner, the hair ‘roof tiles’ remain stood up, and let anything in – your ‘roof’ will leak!
-Using a conditioner smooths the cuticles back down, keeping them sealed, and locks in the goodness.
-This leads to smoother, shiny hair, and it also makes it more manageable, which means styling is easier.
-If you’ve had a negative experience with conditioner in the past it’s probably because you’re not using the right kind for you, always use a conditioner tailored to your specific hair needs – with Josh Wood Colour, not only do you choose the colour of your hair, you choose it to suit your needs – whether it’s frizzy or fine”.
+“It’s also a myth that men don’t need conditioner, or that the hair is too short to need it.
+Think of your hair as having tiles on a roof - the shampoo can roughen the cuticles (or ‘roof tiles’) as it cleans.
+Using a conditioner smooths the cuticles back down, keeping them sealed so there's no leaks!
+This leads to smoother, shiny hair, and makes styling easier.
+If you’ve had a negative experience with conditioner in the past, try a formula tailored to your specific hair needs – with Josh Wood Colour, not only do you choose the colour of your hair, you choose it to suit your needs – whether it’s frizzy or fine”.

 Go subtle and simple, or all in!